comma1/ACA/README.md

 2. Contact

-- Tae Un Kang (ktw1332@korea.ac.kr) and Huy Kang Kim (cenda@korea.ac.kr) Automated CAN Analyzer is free software distributed under the Terms and Conditions of the CCL(Creative Commons License).
+- Tae Un Kang (ktw1332@korea.ac.kr)

 3. License

+- Automated CAN Analyzer is free software distributed under the Terms and Conditions of the CCL(Creative Commons License).

 - CC: SA-BY-NC
 - SA(Share-alike): Licensees may distribute derivative works only under a license identical ("not more restrictive") to the license that governs the original work.